twitter icon rss icon

 In 2004, Margi and Mike's son James joined Brogan, adding a third generation to the family business.
 And customers, too, become family at Brogan.
 During the harvest, many still volunteer to help with the crush.

-Margi crafts age worthy Pinot Noirs from premium vineyards in the Russian River Valley, Sonoma Coast and Anderson Valley (her father's Morning Dew Ranch).
+Margi crafts age-worthy Pinot Noirs from premium vineyards in the Russian River Valley, Sonoma Coast and Anderson Valley (her father's Morning Dew Ranch).
 At times she produces other varietals as well.
-Most of the wine (less than 2,000 cases annually) is sold to an eager mailing list.
+Most of the wine (less than 2,000 cases annually) is sold to a mailing list.
 Tasting by appointment.
 707-473-0211.

 Reviewed Wines